Who Are the Best Home Run Hitters in Detroit Tigers History?

 4. Miguel Cabrera

 - Years Played: 2008–present

 - Single-Season High: 44 in 2012 and '13

 Though Miguel Cabrera's production has tailed off in recent years, the Tigers should have few regrets about making the blockbuster trade to acquire him and giving him a massive contract extension.
-Cabrera won back-to-back MVP awards in 2012 and '13 (including a Triple Crown in 2012), and hit 30 or more homers in his first six seasons with Detroit.
-He made seven straight All-Star appearances from 2010 to '16 and won five Silver Sluggers in that span.
+Cabrera won back-to-back MVP awards in 2012 and '13 (including a Triple Crown in 2012), and he hit 30 or more homers in his first six seasons with Detroit.
+He made seven straight All-Star appearances from 2010 to '16, and he won five Silver Sluggers in that span.
 Cabrera joined the Tigers in 2008 and led the AL with 38 that season, the first of six consecutive years he hit more than 30 homers.
 On August 22, 2021, he became the 28th player to hit 500 career home runs with an opposite field homer at Toronto.

 3. Norm Cash

 - Years Played: 1960–74

 - Home Runs: 373 (2nd)

 Norm Cash was traded twice in the five months leading up to the 1960 season, but it's doubtful he was upset by where he landed.
 After two seasons with the White Sox, Cash was briefly acquired by the Indians, who flipped him to the Tigers.
 But once Cash became a regular player, he showed he belonged.
 Cash was a five-time All-Star and had five seasons with at least 30 homers to become one of the top sluggers of the 1960s.
 In 1961, he became the first player to hit a home run out of Tiger Stadium and did so four times in his 15-year tenure.
 He helped the Tigers to the 1968 World Series championship and homered in a Game 2 victory over the St. Louis Cardinals.